sayanta01/JS/notes/fullstackopen/03-programming-server-node-express/00-node-docs.md

   can't do CPU-intensive task, because when you block event loop, all code will be stuck/slow

 All lanuage have these 3 things:
-- sequence  - the logical sequence of event
+- sequence  - The logical sequence of event
-- selection - the conditional operator you can use to divert the code flow
+- selection - The conditional operator you can use to divert the code flow
-- iteration - how many types of loops & methods for working with array
+- iteration - How many types of loops & methods for working with array

 What are the 20% of things done in the backend that are used 80% of the time?
 - Confusing for...in and for...of Loops